alantech/iasql/site/docs/how-to/review.md

 SELECT * FROM iasql_create_review('My review')
 ```

-The raw markdown content returned will look as follows:
+The output of `iasql_create_review` is markdown-formatted text and will look as follows:

 ```
 # My infra change